nonnontrivial/ctts/README.md

 - definition of runtime-constructable features expected to impact sky brightness
 - ability to clean/aggregate data containing Xs -> y relationship and form model
 - ability to create new Xs on data around a lat,lon,datetime
-- ability to persist predited result (logfile) and compare with ground truth (..?)
+- ability to persist predicted result (logfile) and compare with ground truth (..?)
 - ability to run daily as a launchd service

+## phase two: notification